att-comdev/armada/CONTRIBUTING.rst

 change after pushing it for review, you will need to create additional patch sets.

-In order to create an additional patch set, modify your exisiting commit and push your new changes for review
+In order to create an additional patch set, modify your existing commit and push your new changes for review

 .. code-block:: bash